mohaiminul375/nihongo-dojo-client/README.md

 - Admin
 - Admin Dashboard: Admins are redirected to the admin dashboard after logging in.
   -Admins can manage YouTube tutorials by adding, editing, and deleting them.
-  -Admins can add, edit, and delete lessons.
+  - Admins can add, edit, and delete lessons.
-  -Admins can add, edit, and delete vocabulary items for each lesson.
+  - Admins can add, edit, and delete vocabulary items for each lesson.
-  -Admins can manage users, including promoting or banning users as necessary.
+  - Admins can manage users, including promoting or banning users as necessary.

+# website features 2.0

+- Default User:
+- More Interactive Lesson Page: Enhanced lesson pages with interactive elements for better learning engagement.
+- User Profile: Users can view and update their information, including progress tracking.

+- Admin:
+- Admin Dashboard: Expanded features for managing users, lessons, and tutorials, including adding, editing, and deleting content.

 # Access Info